kasra-hosseini/obspyDMT/README.rst

 3.  `Supported event catalogs and data-sources`_: available event catalogs and data-sources.
 4.  `Quick tour`_: run a quick tour.
 5.  `event_info request`_: get info about events without downloading waveforms.
+6.  `event_based mode`_:  retrieve waveforms, stationXML/response files and meta-data of all the requested stations for all the events found in the archive.
+7.  `continuous mode`_: retrieve waveforms, stationXML/response files and meta-data of all the requested stations and for the requested time span.
-6. `Directory structure`_: the way that obspyDMT organizes your retrieved and processed data.
+8. `Directory structure`_: the way that obspyDMT organizes your retrieved and processed data.

 --------------------
 How to cite obspyDMT